gwkkwg/asdf-install/website/source/tutorial/old-index.md

 ### Prerequisites

-This tutorial is aimed at Unix-like systems which should include Linux and Mac OS X. If you're on MS Windows make sure to read the _Windows notes_ at the end of each section.
+This tutorial is aimed at Unix-like systems which include Linux and Mac OS X. If you're on MS Windows make sure to read the _Windows notes_ at the end of each section.

-Apart from one of the [supported Lisps][61] you will need [GnuPG][62] (which is probably pre-installed on most Linux distributions).
+Apart from one of the [supported Lisps][61] you will need [GnuPG][62] (which is  pre-installed on most Linux distributions but not on OS X).
 Install it first if you don't have it already.
 You may also need to install [the GNU version of `tar`][63] if you're not on Linux.

    [61]: #asdf-install
    [62]: http://www.gnupg.org/
    [63]: http://www.gnu.org/software/tar/tar.html

-(GnuPG is not strictly necessary - see [below][64] - but it is recommended if you want to be reasonable sure that you're not installing arbitrary malicious code.)
+(GnuPG is not strictly necessary - see [below][64] - but it is recommended if you want to be somewhat more sure that you're not installing arbitrary malicious code.)

    [64]: #*verify-gpg-signatures*

 _Update:_ Beginning with version 0.14.1 ASDF-INSTALL is already included with the OpenMCL distribution.
 Also, AllegroCL 7.0 and higher include ASDF (but not ASDF-INSTALL.)
 See below for details.

-_Note:_ For MCL you must start your Lisp from a terminal.
+_Note:_ ASDF-Install will not work with MCL unless you start MCL from a terminal.

 _Windows note:_ If you want to use ASDF-INSTALL on Windows you must install [Cygwin][65] first.
 You can also install GnuPG from the Cygwin setup program.
 If you want to use CLISP you currently [have to use][66] the Cygwin version (which can also be installed from the setup application).
 The good news is that if you use Cygwin you can pretty much pretend you're on Unix and **skip** all the _Windows notes_ below.